reinteractive-open/installfest_guides/source/guides/installfest/rails_on_mavericks.md

-# Getting starts on Mavericks
+# Getting started on Mavericks

 Unfortunately OS X Mavericks isn't supported by Rails Installer.
 This means we need to do a slightly more "professional" installation of Ruby and of Rails.
 Here's the basic outline: